rhalbersma/dctl/README.md

 Alternatively, you can download and unpack the latest zipped source archive into the same directory.

-### Testsuite
+### Test-suite

-To make sure that your build environment is compatible with the DCTL requirements, the DCTL comes with an extensive suite of unit tests, placed in the `dctl/test` subdirectory.
-To build and run the testsuite, follow the requirements (in particular: compile Boost), and type from inside your `dctl/` project root directory
+To make sure that your build environment is compatible with the DCTL requirements, the DCTL comes with an extensive suite of unit tests, placed in the `dctl/test` sub-directory.
+To build and run the test-suite, follow the requirements (in particular: compile Boost), and type from inside your `dctl/` project root directory

       mkdir build
       cd build